Sunday, September 16, 2018

 Suparna's office information can be found at:www.onlineAcheSolutions.com

-Now in its 12th printing...
+Now in ebook only...
 "It's Not Carpal Tunnel Syndrome, RSI Theory and Therapy for Computer Professionals" by Jack Bellis & Suparna Damany

 Our Theory in a Nutshell... or a 5-Page Nutshell